 The next step is to mount the replacement tyre onto the wheel hub.
 Align the rim so that the wheel studs line up.
 You can then attach the wheel nuts with your hand and then turn them firmly in a clockwise direction.
 With this done, you can lower the vehicle slightly but not all the way down.

-You should proceed to fully tighten the wheel nuts at this point.
-After tightening the nuts, lower the car completely and remove the jack.
+You should proceed to tighten the wheel nuts at this point entirely.
+After tightening the nuts, lower the car entirely and remove the jack.
 You can then replace the hubcap, and you’re ready to go.
 If you encounter some difficulty refitting the hubcap, it’s alright to leave it off.
 Just don’t forget to stow it away in your car along with all the tools before driving off.